 Drivers waste more than 20 hours every year on paperwork, or about 15 minutes per day of work, according to the FMCSA.

-Before the ELD requirement, industry experts predicted that ELDs would have a 3% – 5% effect on the profitability of carriers, especially on routes longer than 450 miles and short-haul operations of up to 300 miles, which bump against the 14-hour law.
+Before the ELD requirement was put into effect, industry experts predicted that ELDs would have a 3% – 5% effect on the profitability of carriers, especially on routes longer than 450 miles and short-haul operations of up to 300 miles, which bump against the 14-hour law.

 Larger fleets also figured out a way to retain productivity by calling out other trucks to pick up a load if the driver of business is late or out of hours.